 Basic Definition and Usage

 In French, arrondissement refers to a city district as defined by official zoning.
-Some major cities in France, including Paris, Lyon and Marseille, are divided into several administrative districts, or arrondissements.
+Some major cities in France, including Paris, Lyon, and Marseille, are divided into several administrative districts, or arrondissements.
 Paris has a total of 20 arrondissements, which start at the center of the city and spiral out counterclockwise.
 The 1st through fourth arrondissements make up the historic center of the city, while the 16th, 17th, 18th, 19th and 20th arrondissements are found at the western and eastern borders of the city.
-See this page for a clearer view of how this all works.

 Pronunciation: [arɔ̃dismɑ̃] (ah-rohn-dees-mawn)